markcollinscope/JAVASCRIPT-OBJECT-RELATIONAL-MAPPING/README.md

-It shows a graduated layering of code over the top of the *npm mysql* package - starting with a synchronous database module supporting transactions and moving up to supporting a generic domain object (which deals with the object to relational mapping issue) which is in turn the prototype (JS inheritance style) or "subclass" for real domain objects like User and Photo.
+It shows a graduated layering of code over the top of the *npm mysql* package - starting with a synchronous database module supporting transactions and moving up to supporting a generic domain object (which deals with the object to relational mapping issue) which is in turn the prototype (JS inheritance style) or "subclass" (not really the correct term - this is JS) for real domain objects like User and Photo.

 It also is intended as a worked example to support the architectural rules outlined in the following article: